UNLV women's soccer will face a total of four teams that advanced to the NCAA Tournament last season.

 Other coaching positions Shaw held include three years as an assistant men's coach at Methodist University and a volunteer assistant role at East Carolina in the 1995 season.
 He has been heavily involved on the club soccer side as well, most recently as the Capital Area Soccer League Coach since 2010.
 His West Coast experiences include two years as a girls coach with California Odyssey and the Region IV ODP Girls Coach in the summer of 2008.
 From 2009 until accepting the UNLV job, he served as North Carolina Olympic Development Head Coach.

-Shaw was an All-American at Methodist, helping the Monarchs to four-straight conference championships and four NCAA tournament appearances.
-He earned adidas Scholar-Athlete All-American honors in 1993, was named the Methodist University Male Senior Athlete of the Year, and was a member of the USA South Conference 50th Anniversary Team.
+Shaw was an All-American at Methodist, and was inducted into the school’s Hall of Fame in the fall of 2015.
+He helped the Monarchs win four-straight conference championships and go to four NCAA tournament appearances.
+He earned Adidas Scholar-Athlete All-American honors in 1993, was named the Methodist University Male Senior Athlete of the Year and was a member of the USA South Conference 50th Anniversary Team.
 After graduating in 1994 with a bachelor's degree in biology and physical education, he played professional soccer for the Raleigh Flyers of the USISL in 1994.
-Shaw would earn his master's of arts degree in exercise physiology in July of 1997 from East Carolina.
+Shaw would earn his Masters of Arts degree in Exercise Physiology in July of 1997 from East Carolina.

 He holds the Premier Diploma from the National Soccer Coaches Association of America and an "A" level National License from U.S. Soccer.